 Shrimp Avocado Salad

-This dish reminds me so much of a fresh ceviche, except without all the anxiety about food poisoning.
+This dish reminds me so much of a fresh shrimp ceviche, except without all the anxiety about food poisoning.

 This Shrimp and Avocado Salad is from my friend Gina’s new cookbook, Skinnytaste Fast and Slow.
 This is her second cookbook following up her New York Times Best Seller from two years ago (you may remember the Buttermilk Oven Fried Chicken I posted from her last book), and this one is all about super fast recipes and slow cooker recipes.
-Isn’t that brilliant?I have tried a handful of recipes from her book so far (the stuffed cabbage rolls and slow cooker chicken and dumpling soup are favorites too) but this salad was the first one I tried.
+This avocado shrimp salad was the first recipe I tried.
 I saw the photo and had an instant craving.